Anthony the Wanderer: Appearance and personality

-The local historian Fyodor Kurakin described the arrival of Anthony from Kronstadt to consecrate the site for the construction of a church in the village of Starye Gorki in the modern Zubtsovsky district of the Tver region in 1894.
+The local historian Fyodor Kurakin described the arrival of Anthony from Kronstadt to consecrate the site for the construction of a church in the village of Starye Gorki in present-day Zubtsovsky District of the Tver region in 1894.
 The traveler, according to his words, looked to be about 45 years old, he had red-brown close-cropped hair.
 In his hands he carried an icon of St. Sergius of Radonezh during the procession.

 The Russian writer and publicist Mikhail Shevlyakov described his encounter with Anthony in 1895 during his own pilgrimage to the Holy Trinity-Saint Sergius Lavra.
 He saw him on the street surrounded by two or three hundred admirers.
 Talking to one of them, he learned that the wanderer was ascribed the ability to "see with the spirit," the "gift of clairvoyance," the capacity for "revelation," and "righteousness."
 Shevlyakov was surprised that his admirers considered him a fool.
 He himself admitted that he saw no signs of foolishness in Anthony.
 Another gift of the wanderer was the ability to cure constipation.
 Anthony's admirers told the writer that every day in his apartment he reads Akathistas and conducts a service.
 Shevlyakov noticed that the wanderer is very talkative, and his speech is characterized by persuasiveness.
 From the writer's point of view, the "prophetic gift" of the wayfarer is connected with the fact that he tries to dispel the doubts of his interlocutor with moralizing, and the interlocutor unconsciously distorts the facts under the influence of the mystical mood formed in the process of communication with Anthony.
 According to the writer, the wanderer is especially popular among merchants and bourgeois.

 Anthony claimed that the allegations about his dissolute lifestyle were defamatory and were made to tempt him.
 In an interview with a St. Petersburg newspaper, he said: "Temptation!
 Isn't it too much temptation?
 Do I not go back to the woods, where it is so quiet, calm, without sorrow and sighing? - No...
 If they persecute you, go, says the Scripture; but if they only tempt you, endure.
 Lord, how soon will they persecute me?"